 1. Input provided by the State Rehabilitation Council, including input and recommendations on the VR services portion of the Unified or Combined State Plan, recommendations from the Council's report, the review and analysis of consumer satisfaction, and other Council reports that may have been developed as part of the Council’s functions;

 The Arkansas State Rehabilitation Council (SRC) is a citizen advisory council appointed by the Governor that partners with the Arkansas Department of Commerce, Division of Workforce Services, Arkansas Rehabilitation Services (ARS) to develop and to carry out the VR State Plan and ARS’ goals and priorities.
-The SRC assists in shaping and reviewing policy, engages in strategic planning, evaluates the effectiveness of the VR Program, analyzes consumer satisfaction, and provides guidance when developing and reviewing cooperative agreements.
-The SRC meets quarterly and is updated on important events affecting ARS.
+The SRC assists in shaping and reviewing policy, engages in strategic planning, evaluates the effectiveness of the VR Program, analyzes consumer satisfaction data, and provides guidance when developing and reviewing cooperative agreements.

-The SRC provided analysis and guidance on the following initiatives:
+Because of COVID-19, the SRC utilized virtual meeting applications to conduct quarterly and called meetings.
+The SRC provided input on the following initiatives:

-The 2018 VR State Plan update and the 2020-2023 VR State Plan

-ARS Field Policy Manual updates
+ARS Field Policy Manual updates regarding rates of payment for medically directed services, the ARS Small Business Program, and WIOA common performance measures

-The 2019 Comprehensive Statewide Needs Assessment (CSNA)
+The preliminary planning for the 2021-2022 Comprehensive Statewide Needs Assessment (CSNA)

+The SRC also participated in the Rehabilitation Services Administration’s (RSA) monitoring of ARS providing input regarding the services ARS provides and its relationship with ARS.

 At the request of the SRC, ARS provides a consumer satisfactory survey at case closure.
-Surveys are tabulated and results are included as part of the SRC’s annual report, which is reviewed at the December SRC meeting each year.
+Survey results are tabulated and are included as part of the SRC’s annual report, which is reviewed at the December SRC meeting each year.

 2. The designated State unit's response to the Council’s input and recommendations;

-ARS informs the SRC of state level initiatives affecting VR operations.
-At the December 2018 meeting, ARS presented changes to the field program policy and procedures manual for SRC input and approval.

-At the March 2019 meeting, the ARS Commissioner briefed the SRC about the state-level reorganization effort known as the Transformation and Efficiencies Act of 2019 that would place ARS within the Division of Workforce Services, the WIOA partner within Arkansas for Titles I and III programs.
-The SRC expressed approval of the proposed reorganization, which was signed into law on April 11, 2019.

-The SRC received updates regarding progress on the CSNA conducted by the University of Arkansas.
-The completed survey was presented to the SRC at the June 2019 meeting.
-One particular finding in the CSNA indicated the Arkansas Career Training Institute (ACTI) should be transformed from a residential program to a new delivery model.
-This finding was consistent with results from the most recent ACTI monitoring report, and the SRC agreed changes were necessary.

-At its quarterly meeting on December 19, 2019, the SRC reviewed the proposed 2020-2023 VR State Plan and expressed approval without comment.
+ARS appreciates its relationship with the Council, and values the input and recommendations provided by SRC members.
+During the December 2020 quarterly meeting the SRC provided input regarding changes to the Field Services Policies and Procedures Manual.
+The SRC provided additional input regarding the Field Services Policies and Procedures Manual during the March 2021 meeting as well as the 2021 RSA monitoring activity.
+During the June 2021 meeting the SRC provided input for determining vendor qualifications and the scope of the upcoming triannual comprehensive statewide needs assessment.

 3. The designated State unit’s explanations for rejecting any of the Council’s input or recommendations.

 No input or recommendation from the SRC was rejected by ARS.